evalapplydotorg/tblm-private/content/posts/2015-07-10-our-bindu-didimoni-by-nandini-dhar.md

 issue: 14
 summary: "While it is probably true that the best educations are to be had in places like Oxford, MIT, Sorbonne and Caltech, the bravest educators aren't to be found there.
-Such places have no need for courage.
-The bravest educators--- the ones who valorize excellence, the validity of non-utilitarian learning, and the value of being different--- are to be found in places like Jhaunpur, Kaabong,  Nuwakot, Charsaddah, and Huanchaco.
-Bindu Didimoni, headmistress at Kanaklata Memorial Girls High School,  is one such educator.... "
+After all, such exalted institutions have no need for courage.
+  No, the bravest educators are to be found in places like Jhaunpur, Kaabong,  Nuwakot, Charsaddah, and Huanchaco where education for education's sake is mostly viewed as a foolishness and a pretentious luxury.
+Bindu Didimoni, headmistress at Kanaklata Memorial Girls High School,  is one such brave educator.... "
 slug: ?p=342
 type: post
 year: "2015"